microsoftarchive/iot-journey/setup/README.md

 1. Run `Provision-All` using Azure PowerShell.

-1. Upload `fabrikam_buildingdevice.json` to the `container01refdata` of the storage account and rename it as as `fabrikam/buildingdevice.json`.
+1. Verify that `fabrikam/buildingdevice.json` is uploaded to  `blobs-asa-refdata` of the storage account.

 1. In the Azure portal, open the Stream Analytics job `[YourApplicationName]ToBlob`, and test the connections for `input01` and `output01`.

 1. In the Azure portal, open the Stream Analytics job `[YourApplicationName]ToSql`, and test the connections for `input01`, `input02`, and `output01`.

-1. Start the Stream Analytics job.
+1. Start the Stream Analytics jobs.

 1. Start running the simulator.